sujallunawat/CollabrativeJSONEditor/README.md

-# Realtime Collaborative JSON/Text Editor (Yjs + Node.js WebSocket)
+# Realtime Collaborative JSON Editor (Yjs + Node.js WebSocket)

-This project is a realtime collaborative JSON/text editor built using **Yjs (CRDT framework)** and a **Node.js WebSocket server**.
+This project is a realtime collaborative JSON editor built using **Yjs (CRDT framework)** and a **Node.js WebSocket server**.
 Multiple clients can join a room, edit shared data, and automatically stay in sync.

 ## 📌 1.
 Requirements
 - Node.js 16+